 Investing in renewable energy, like solar and wind, will help to reduce carbon pollution and protect birds threatened by climate change.
 Audubon strongly supports the development of renewable energy projects and technologies that avoid, minimize, or effectively mitigate negative impacts to birds and their habitat.

-Large-scale solar installations place many solar panels in a single location to generate electricity for utility companies, which then distribute that power to its customers.
-These large-scale solar sites can benefit birds overall, but it’s vital for developers to minimize harm to wildlife by carefully considering the placement of these installations.
-Solar installers should avoid siting installations in areas that provide habitat, food, or water for threatened or endangered species, and prioritize the development of brownfields, rooftops, and capped landfills.
-Click here for more information on Going Solar in New York.
+Utility-scale Solar.
+Utility-scale solar installations place many solar panels in a single location to generate electricity for utility companies, which then distribute that power to its customers.
+While these large solar sites play an important role in our transition to clean energy, it’s vital for developers to minimize harm to wildlife by carefully considering the placement of these installations.
+Solar installers should avoid siting installations in areas that provide habitat, food, or water for threatened or endangered species, especially grassland birds.